About Energy Psychology

 Energy psychologists believe physical interventions to regulate electrical signals or energy fields can be combined with evidence-based exposure therapy to retrain the brain and help individuals overcome any physical and emotional reactions affecting health and well-being."

-I sometimes utilize Psychotherapeutic Reiki, an approach to therapy that adds in-session work with the human energy field (HEF).
+Psychotherapeutic Reiki is an approach to therapy that adds in-session work with the human energy field (HEF).
 It is based in traditional Reiki energy healing combined with psychotherapy, as taught by Richard R. Curtin, Jr., Psy.D., RMT.

 In traditional "talk therapy," the therapist and the client work to reduce symptoms on the mental, emotional and behavioral levels of the HEF.
 In therapeutic Reiki, the scope of work is extended to the subtle energy level as well.
 Some believe that it is on this subtle energy level that most psychological symptoms take hold or are maintained, and consequently this is a necessary and effective level to work on.